Your account | Cart Cart

 Click Next to continue.

-Method 2: Manually gather together the files so that they reside under a single tree of folders.
+Method 2: Manually gather together the files so that they reside under a single tree of folders (not recommended).
 See figure 2.

 Method 1 is the preferred method.
 It guarantees that all of the required files will be available in the correct locations.